Why do Continuous Glucose Monitoring?

 - Going for a walk after a meal makes a HUGE difference in post-meal glucose spikes.
 They’re much lower and recover much quicker.
 Even a casual walk around the blood.
 Does not have to be a fast paced or fitness walk.

-- Alcohol causes my glucose to initially drop, but then it raises and stays higher all night long.
+- Alcohol causes my glucose to initially drop, but then it raises and stays higher all night long, sometimes into the next day.

 - Fruit has been hit or miss – sometimes it spikes excessively, sometimes it hardly raises at all.
 Pairing fruit with protein seems to help a lot.